sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/spark-submit.rst

    :alt: connection
    :width: 60%

-4. Additional parameter as per your environment
+4. Additional parameters as per your environment:

-Once you Selected Connection Type & Groups, add the additonal Connection parameters needed.
+Once you  have selected the connection type & groups, add the additonal connection parameters needed.
+For more details on the additional parameters refer the following images and tables:

 For GENERAL tab :